stuartpb/barfspace/content/1c1b77bb-9e37-4d0a-9dd2-5bafbeee15f5.md

 For more on how these logs are going to be restructured amd integrated going forwward, see [Camp Papalima](4f705b65-cc3c-4f66-a256-ae5e5777d276.md).

+The [Problem Base](d07f30ca-f065-4fb7-9541-b09b656313c5.md) page collects some of the standing issues that span these systems

+The [Desktop Quests](445ae6d8-5796-43b7-8648-704c8ebb9e18.md) page collects some more cross-cutting-concern-type plans

 ## My Devices

 ### The Two Installations of My Desktop